First Strike (1979 film): Plausibility

 Since its original release, the scenario in the film has come to be seen as extremely unrealistic by some military theorists.
 The main flaw in the documentary has been stated that the Soviet Navy would not have been able to deploy its submarine fleet and approach the United States coast undetected since Soviet submarine technology of the 1970s could not have breached U.S. sonar detection.
-Furthermore, the president is depicted surrendering very quickly, but realistically, any attack on America would have unleashed a swift response by the entire armed forces of NATO in Europe under Article 5 of the North Atlantic Treaty.
+Furthermore, the President is depicted surrendering very quickly, but realistically, any attack on America would have unleashed a swift response by the entire armed forces of NATO in Europe under Article 5 of the North Atlantic Treaty.
 Also, British and French nuclear forces; those possessed by Belgium, Italy, Greece, Canada and West Germany as part of the NATO nuclear sharing; and the likelihood of China siding with NATO and attacking the Soviet Union's southern border are not considered.
+The scenario depicted was used to illustrate renewed fears of a new potential missile gap and window of vulnerability for American strategic forces in the late 1970s after the breakdown of Detente.

 Depiction in The Day After

-Four years after its release, significant scenes of the film were incorporated into the TV movie The Day After to depict an American nuclear attack:
+Four years after the release of First Strike, the following scenes of the film were incorporated into the TV movie The Day After to depict a nuclear attack on the United States: